stue2607/hangman418/README.md

 -------------------------------------------------------------------------------------------------------------------

-### A description of the project: what it does and the aim of the project
+### A description of the project, what it does and the aim of the project

  **Hangman** project, developed as part of my Dev Ops training at [AiCore](#https://www.theaicore.com/).
 Hangman is a python game were a word is randomly selected from a list of fruits and the player tries to guess that word within five attempts.
 This is a take on the classic game where normally a player selects the word and another player tries to guess the word within a certain number of tries between 5 and 7 depending on the sketch of the hangman diagram.